godotengine/godot-docs/classes/class_os.rst

 :ref:`String<class_String>` **get_distribution_name** **(** **)** |const|

-Returns the name of the distribution for Linux and BSD platforms (e.g. Ubuntu, Manjaro, OpenBSD, etc.).
+Returns the name of the distribution for Linux and BSD platforms (e.g. "Ubuntu", "Manjaro", "OpenBSD", etc.).

-Returns the same value as :ref:`get_name<class_OS_method_get_name>` for stock Android ROMs, but attempts to return the custom ROM name for popular Android derivatives such as LineageOS.
+Returns the same value as :ref:`get_name<class_OS_method_get_name>` for stock Android ROMs, but attempts to return the custom ROM name for popular Android derivatives such as "LineageOS".

 Returns the same value as :ref:`get_name<class_OS_method_get_name>` for other platforms.

-\ **Note:** This method is not supported on the web platform.
+\ **Note:** This method is not supported on the Web platform.
 It returns an empty string.

 .. rst-class:: classref-item-separator